icedpygui/IcedPyGui-Python-Examples/README.md

 * Every widget needs to have a parent container previously defined and every container needs to have a window and optionally a parent container defined.
 If the container is placed into a window then no parent_id is required.

 * Therefore at least one window needs to be added first and at least one container needs to be added to the window before any widgets are added.
 As long as you have defined a parent, you can add a widget.

+* During a callback, you may have some python code in your callback that has an error.
+Normal you would get a python error and it would tell you the line number and hint at the problem.
+However, since rust has the python gil at this point, a rust error will ocur.
+The rust error will inform you that a rust error may have occured and will print out the python error.
+Unfortunately, sometimes the error is not obvious and if your callback code is complicated, it take a bit to figure out, since no line number is given.
+Hopefully in the future I can somehow make this a better situation for the user.
+If it's actually a rust error, it usualy is that the number of parameters for the callback are incorrect.

 #### Let's get started with out first program: